-(No class letter, Shares which may be acquired by all kinds of investors; suffix es only))

-"HNW" Share Class Charac which may only be convived by high not worth individuals who con HIVW Share Class Shares which may only be acquired by high net worth individuals who can afford the more elevated minimum initial investment amount "U" Share Class Shares which are available to all kinds of investors at the discretion of the Management Company but only offered (i) through distributors, financial intermediaries, distribution partners or similar (ii) appointed by the Global Distributor, or an authorised affiliate, that (iii) are investing on behalf of their customers and are charging the latter advisory, or alike, fees.
+(No class letter, suffixes only) Shares which may be acquired by all kinds of investors; "HNW" Share Class Shares which may only be acquired by high net worth individuals who can afford the more elevated minimum initial investment amount "U" Share Class Shares which are available to all kinds of investors at the discretion of the Management Company but only offered (i) through distributors, financial intermediaries, distribution partners or similar (ii) appointed by the Global Distributor, or an authorised affiliate, that (iii) are investing on behalf of their customers and are charging the latter advisory, or alike, fees.
 The Management Company does not remit any commission-based payments for these shares.
 "I "ShareClass Shares which are available to Institutional Investors as defined in the Glossary of terms "Z" Share Class Shares which are available to Institutional Investors at the discretion of the Management Company.
 The Management Company does not remit any commission-based payments for these shares.
 "X" Share Class Shares which are available to Institutional Investors, directly or through the Global Distributor or any of its subsidiaries, where such intermediary or the Institutional Investor, have concluded a written agreement with the Management Company in which the relevant fees and charging procedure are agreed with the Management Company prior to the investor's initial subscription.
 All or part of the fees that are normally charged to a Share Class will not be charged to the Share Class for these shares.
 Instead, these shares will accommodate a separate charging structure whereby all or part of the fees are charged separately and/or collected directly from the investor.
 "M" Share Class Shares which are only available to Institutional Investors who are either a fund managed by the Management Company, or a SEB labelled fund